 Surgery after stroke can be a life-saving procedure.

 There are 5 main types of surgery after stroke, and this article will discuss all of them.
-Some are used for treatment and others are used for prevention.
+Some are used for stroke treatment and others are used for prevention.

 We’ll start with the types of surgery that are used to treat stroke and then move onto preventive surgeries after.

 A stroke is caused when the blood flow to the brain is compromised by either a clogged or burst artery.

 The lack of oxygen-rich blood to the brain causes brain damage, and fast treatment is essential for minimizing this damage.